Hanging Gardens of Babylon: Descriptions in classical literature

 There are five principal writers whose descriptions of Babylon exist in some form today.
 These writers concern themselves with the size of the Hanging Gardens, their overall design and means of irrigation, and why they were built.

 Josephus (c.
 37–100 AD) quotes a description of the gardens by Berossus, a Babylonian priest of Marduk, whose writing c.
 290 BC is the earliest known mention of the gardens.
 Berossus described the reign of Nebuchadnezzar II and is the only source to credit that king with the construction of the Hanging Gardens.

 Diodorus Siculus (active c.
 60–30 BC) seems to have consulted the 4th century BC texts of both Cleitarchus (a historian of Alexander the Great) and Ctesias of Cnidus.
-Diodorus ascribes the construction to a Syrian king.
+Diodorus ascribes the construction to a "Syrian king".
 He states that the garden was in the shape of a square, with each side approximately four plethra long.
 The garden was tiered, with the uppermost gallery being 50 cubits high.
 The walls, 22 feet thick, were made of brick.
 The bases of the tiered sections were sufficiently deep to provide root growth for the largest trees, and the gardens were irrigated from the nearby Euphrates.

 Quintus Curtius Rufus (fl.
 1st century AD) probably drew on the same sources as Diodorus.
 He states that the gardens were located on top of a citadel, which was 20 stadia in circumference.
-He attributes the building of the gardens to a Syrian king, again for the reason that his queen missed her homeland.
+He attributes the building of the gardens to a "Syrian king", again for the reason that his queen missed her homeland.

 The account of Strabo (c.
 64 BC – 21 AD) possibly based his description on the lost account of Onesicritus from the 4th century BC.
 He states that the gardens were watered by means of an Archimedes' screw leading to the gardens from the Euphrates river.

-The last of the classical sources thought to be independent of the others is A Handbook to the Seven Wonders of the World by the paradoxographer Philo of Byzantium, writing in the 4th to 5th century AD.
+The last of the classical sources thought to be independent of the others is A Handbook to the Seven Wonders of the World by the paradoxographer Philo of Byzantium, writing in the 4th to 5th century AD (not to be confused with the earlier engineer of the same name).
 The method of raising water by screw matches that described by Strabo.
 Philo praises the engineering and ingenuity of building vast areas of deep soil, which had a tremendous mass, so far above the natural grade of the surrounding land, as well as the irrigation techniques.